This post may contain affiliate links. Purchasing through them help support this website.

 I Own My Content

 Basically think about this renting vs owning.
 When I was on blogger I was basically renting the platform to write but the content was owned by google.
 If google decides one day it doesn’t like your pictures or something you said, it can shut down your own account.
 I know it’s rare but I have worked way too hard on this blog not to own my content.
 Yes, I have been self hosting on Godaddy for almost 2 years now and I have had three times where they were doing something with the maintenance and my site was down.
 However, I tweeted them and it was back up in a few hours.
 That is annoying but at the end of the day it’s still my content.
-I will probably at some point change my hosting platforms, I’m open for suggestions for anyone that has them.
+I will probably at some point change my hosting platforms to those such as Hostiserver or others, I’m open for suggestions for anyone that has them.
+Always looking to learn more.

 If I want to make my post body wider, I just move my slider on my widgets theme.
 If I want to make my header bigger, its easy.
 I want to add a new carousel picture slider, just install the plugin.
 I can format anything with this blog without having to pay a designer.
 That is extremely liberating.
 I try not to mess that much with the overall format because with how OCD I am, I could spend an entire weekend on it and I’d rather be at the Farmers Market.
 With WordPress, it is extremely user friendly to update your blog layout and there is always a plugin to help you accomplish it.